Summer 2026 registration is open —

 For teenagers 13–15 who want to move beyond basic English into the kind of confident, academic communication that works in high school and university.
 Themes are challenging and contemporary.
 Your teenager will leave with vocabulary, fluency, and the confidence to use both.

-Available at: Kitsilano only · Beginner to intermediate · Max 10 students
+Available at: Kitsilano & Deer Lake · Beginner to intermediate · Max 10 students

 Acting Studios